suriyadeepan/suriyadeepan.github.io/_posts/2017-01-07-unfolding-rnn.markdown

 Let $$ g_{t} $$ be the function that represents the unfolded graph after 't' timesteps.

-Now we can express the hidden state at time 't' two ways:
+Now we can express the hidden state at time 't', two ways:

 - as a **recurrence relation**, as we have seen before

 $$ h_{t} = f( h_{t-1}, x_{t}; \theta ) $$

 - as an **unfolded graph**

 $$ h_{t} = g_{t}(x_{t}, x_{t-1}, ... x_{1}) $$